Vivobarefoot Ultra 3 Review Facts

 The Vivobarefoot Ultra 3 comes almost six years after its first iteration.
 Since then, Vivobarefoot has made smart changed, after listening to their runners.
 This is the shoe for the adventurer.
 Its the newest wave of barefoot footwear and users who gravitate towards barefoot footwear are raving about this shoe.
 Unique is an understatement when it comes to this shoe.
 It is a water-resistant shoe that promotes natural movement.
 Trails, streams, and adventurous terrain are this shoes best friend.
 It can also easily transition from the road to the trail.
 The durable outsole is protective and adaptable, but not heavy or cumbersome at all.
 Lightweight and pliable, runners love this shoe for travel and destination adventure races.
 Runners love the look of this unique shoe just as much as they love the fit and feel.
 For all of these reasons, Vivobarefoot says that their products barely can be labeled as shoes at all.
 They are something different and exciting all together!

 The hexagon structure of the upper is specifically designed to be strong and resilient.
-The upper has almost a honey comb shape and is completely open.
+The upper has almost a honeycomb-like shape and is completely open.
 This allows the shoe to drain water and stay dry through wet terrain

 .
 It doesn't have a sock liner or even a traditional tongue to reduce unneeded material and keep as natural feel